AymDev/LodoPHP/README.md

 **Lodo** is functional but still looks like a draft.
 To make it easier to use, here are the few feature ideas to implement:

- - dynamic *PHP extensions* setup from an optional file
  - **Composer** version management
  - **PHP** version switch from the command line ([nvm](https://github.com/nvm-sh/nvm) style)
  - packaging as a single binary